 “If we forget, it’s a problem.
 So, we use Cartegraph and ArcGIS to keep track of when those bonds expire,” Prato says.
 “It will flag us to do a mid-warranty inspection and again when it’s about to expire so we can check on it.”

-The Esri integration has also helped the city save hours of warranty research.
+The arcgis integrate tool has also helped the city save hours of warranty research.
 If a road needed repaired, the request would shuffle around internally, and they’d have to pull the paperwork to see who built the road.
 Now, they click on the road and see the info they need in seconds.

 Data-Driven Projections: Before allocating more funds to pavement projects, city council wanted reliable data to back up the projections—and now they have it.
 While the city’s legacy database was only updated once a year, they’re now leveraging Cartegraph’s real-time asset, work, resource, and request data to formulate decisions.